orientechnologies/orientdb-docs/Key-Value-use-case.md

 To interact against OrientDB indexes use the four methods of the HTTP protocol in REST fashion:

 - **PUT**, to create or modify an entry in the database
 - **GET**, to retrieve an entry from the database.
 It's idempotent that means no changes to the database happen.
 Remember that in IE6 the URL can be maximum of 2,083 characters.
-Other browsers supports major length, but if you want to stay compatible with all limit to 2,083 characters
+Other browsers supports longer URLs, but if you want to stay compatible with all limit to 2,083 characters
 - **DELETE**, to delete an entry from the database

 ## Create an entry ##